resolutionlife/terraform-provider-looker/docs/resources/user_roles.md

 page_title: "looker_user_roles Resource - terraform-provider-looker"
 subcategory: ""
 description: |-
-  This resource binds a set of roles to a looker user.
+  This resource binds a set of roles to a Looker user.
 This is an additive and non-authorative resource that grants roles in addition to current roles configured in Looker.
 ---

 # looker_user_roles (Resource)